Sjd-Bh/SiGMA/README.md

 ---

-## License

-This project is covered under the **MIT License**.
-See the `LICENSE` file for more details.

----

 ## Contact

 For bug reports, feature requests, or general questions, please open an issue on the [GitHub Issues](https://github.com/Sjd-Bh/SiGMA/issues) page or contact [Your Name/Email].

-### How to use this:
-1. Create a file named `README.md` on your server in the root of your `SiGMA` folder (`nano README.md`).
-2. Paste this text in.
-3. Edit the bracketed placeholders to match your exact tool's parameters.
-4. Save the file.
-5. Push the new README to GitHub: